redox-os/book/src/advanced-build.md

   -- bash -c 'export LD_LIBRARY_PATH=$(dirname $(gcc -print-file-name=libgcc_s.so.1)):$LD_LIBRARY_PATH && source ~/.cargo/env && cargo install cbindgen'
 ```

-Then you'll be able to run the actual build except for the part that
+Then you will be able to run the actual build except for the part that
 uses FUSE to build the root filesystem.
 Modify `tryredox/redox` in the
 command below to match where your sources are: